micmejia/bible-dump/AMPC/Revelation/Rev 11.md

-Then the twenty-four elders [of [^c]the heavenly Sanhedrin], who sit on their thrones before God, prostrated themselves before Him and worshiped,
+Then the twenty-four elders [of the heavenly Sanhedrin], who sit on their thrones before God, prostrated themselves before Him and worshiped,